 Storytelling can help you put an original spin on already covered topics and specifically meet the needs and interests of your prospects.
 This approach increases conversions and makes the content creation process run smoother for your marketing team.

 One of the most efficient acquisition channels that we have found here at Chanty, is publishing valuable content on our corporate blog.
 The conversion rate of our articles hits 30 percent.
 What have our team done to achieve this result?
 Being a Slack competitor, we have created articles on the topics related to Slack and its alternatives that our potential customers are searching for on the web.
 Prospects find our helpful content on Google, enjoy reading, find answers to their questions, solve their needs and leave emails in our sign up forms.
 As simple as that.

-The key here is sharing first-hand experience in form of stories.
-We share our real-life struggles of building a SaaS startup, collaboration and management issues that we face every day, teammates feedback on industry-related topics, etc. Using this storytelling strategy we are constantly getting rewards in terms of high quality leads and new blog subscribers.
+The key here is sharing the first-hand experience in form of stories.
+We share our real-life struggles of building a SaaS startup, collaboration and management issues that we face everyday, teammates feedback on industry-related topics, etc. Using this storytelling strategy we are constantly getting rewards in terms of high-quality leads and new blog subscribers.

 Fostering the sharable effect

 Telling and sharing stories is the fundamental human activity.
 We used to talk even to ourselves when lacking company.
 So, put your blog articles and corporate stories in a format that is easily consumed and shared, whether it’s a white paper, video, GIF or a noteworthy blog post.
 Being impressed and feeling involved in your story, people may want to engage with it via shares, retweets and reposts.
 The more your story resonates, the more buzz around your brand spreads.

 Building loyalty and trust through customer success stories